 Hypertension is one of the most common disorders in developed countries.
 In Western medicine, many different categories of drugs may be used to treat hypertension, including but not limited to diuretics, beta-blockers, calcium channel blockers, ACE inhibitors, and vasodilators.
 All these drugs have benefits and risks and may be given individually or in combinations to control blood pressure.

 The main advantage of drug therapy is its potency to suppress blood pressure.
-The main disadvantages, however, are that the drugs cause a significant number of side effects, and they do not change the underlying constitution of the patient.
+However, the main disadvantages are that the drugs cause a significant number of side effects, and they do not change the patient's underlying constitution.
 Therefore, while they are useful to suppress blood pressure, they must be used continuously and cannot be stopped.
 Discontinuing use of these drugs often leads to rebound hypertension.

 In Chinese medicine, hypertension may be characterised by both excess and deficiency, similar to “red” and “pale” high blood pressure types in Western medicine.
 Excess refers to Liver yang rising, and deficiency refers to Liver and Kidney yin deficiencies.
 Both conditions may be treated effectively with herbal medicine.
-The main advantage of using herbs is the useful ability to change the fundamental constitution of the body, thereby achieving long-term efficacy to reduce blood pressure, even after the herbs are discontinued.
-The main disadvantage, however, is that herbs are less immediately potent than drugs for the treatment of hypertensive crisis, or secondary hypertension, thus they should not be used in place of drugs in these cases.
+The main advantage of using herbs is the useful ability to change the body's fundamental constitution, thereby achieving long-term efficacy to reduce blood pressure, even after the herbs are discontinued.
+However, the main disadvantage is that herbs are less immediately potent than drugs for the treatment of hypertensive crisis, or secondary hypertension, thus they should not be used in place of drugs in these cases.

 What causes high blood pressure?